Omicron slammed essential workers. So the National Guard became teachers, janitors and more.

 “You tell 'em to do something, they’ll do it,” Poling said.
 “That’s the great thing about the military.”

-Staff all around Ruby Memorial were eager for the help.
+Staff all around J.W.
+Ruby Memorial Hospital were eager for the help.
 The director for laundry said that at one point a quarter of his workforce was missing.
 The director of nutrition services said the coronavirus hit his employees harder than ever last month — a dozen people were out at once, he said, and parts of the cafeteria were shut down.
 Valerie Boley, the director of emergency services, said some departments have hired only half of the workers they need amid sick leaves, a national nurse shortage and a hiring war over people offered lucrative travel gigs.

 Supply chain supervisor Chris Pratt said he was supposed to join a new children’s hospital run by WVU Medicine.

 “But for right now I’ve been over here training and helping because we’ve been so short staffed,” he said as he got ready for an overnight shift.
+He will still join the children’s hospital - whose opening was delayed for a number of pandemic-related reasons, including staffing, when it opens.

 Danielle Whetzel, who had just dashed out for a delivery, recalled one Saturday where snow and staff illnesses meant she and one other person fielded supply requests across the hospital.